Urea Pricing Policy Division

 iv.
 Modified NPS – III for the period from 02.04.2014 to 31.05.2015

 vii.
-Notification dated 17th June, 2015 – Applicable for Madras Fertilizers Limited- Manali Southern Petrochemicals Industries Corporation (SPIC) - Tuticorin and Mangalore Chemicals & Fertilizers Limited (MCFL).
+Notification dated 17th June, 2015 (amended from time to time) – Applicable for Madras Fertilizers Limited- Manali Southern Petrochemicals Industries Corporation (SPIC) - Tuticorin and Mangalore Chemicals & Fertilizers Limited (MCFL).

 New Urea Policy (Applicable for 25 gas based urea units)

 - The New Urea Policy-2015 (NUP-2015) has been notified by Department of Fertilizers on 25th May, 2015, which was initially made effective from 1st June, 2015 upto 31st March, 2019, with the objective of maximizing indigenous urea production, promoting energy efficiency in urea production and rationalizing subsidy burden on the government.

 - As per NUP – 2015, the preset energy norms for the 25 gas based urea units fixed during earlier policies have been mopped up and they are eligible to get the concession rate on the basis of revised energy norms fixed for each group from 1st June, 2015 to 31st March, 2018 which is the simple average of pre-set energy norms of NPS-III and average actual energy consumption achieved during the years 2011-12, 2012-13 and 2013-14 or the pre-set set energy norms of NPS-III, whichever is lower.